-Dr. Brian Rose is a medical specialist in spine surgery and orthopedics/orthopedic surgery.
-Areas of expertise for Dr. Rose include steroid injections, laminectomy, and kyphoplasty (vertebral augmentation).
-He is affiliated with Baylor Scott & White Health.
-He is a graduate of the University of Nevada School of Medicine.
-He trained at a hospital affiliated with the University of Texas Health Science Center at San Antonio for his residency.
-Dr. Rose honors several insurance carriers, including Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze.
+Dr. Brian Rose's medical specialty is spine surgery and orthopedics/orthopedic surgery.
+His areas of expertise include the following: steroid injections, laminectomy, and kyphoplasty (vertebral augmentation).
+He is professionally affiliated with Baylor Scott & White Health.
+Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Rose accepts.
+He graduated from the University of Nevada School of Medicine.
+Dr. Rose trained at a hospital affiliated with the University of Texas Health Science Center at San Antonio for his residency.

 Clinical interests: Steroid Injections, Kyphoplasty, Laminotomy, Disc Replacement, Ankle Fracture, Hip Fracture, ...
 (Read more)

-Dr. Benjamin Wilson is an orthopedics/orthopedic surgery specialist.
-He is in-network for Blue Cross/Blue Shield, Blue Choice, Blue Cross Blue Shield Bronze, and more.
-Dr. Wilson attended medical school at the University of Texas Medical Branch School of Medicine.
+Dr. Benjamin Wilson's area of specialization is orthopedics/orthopedic surgery.
+He is in-network for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+He studied medicine at the University of Texas Medical Branch School of Medicine.

 Conditions / Treatments